K-Merge: Online Continual Merging of Adapters for On-device Large Language Models: Additional Analyses

 \subsection{Cosine Similarities Analysis}

 Fig.~\ref{fig:sim_histograms} shows the histograms of LoRA cosine similarities for text correction (TC) and question answering (QA) with respect to 1) the other problem types in the same language, 2) the same problem type in different languages.
 We use the Llama-3.2-1B model and English as the reference language for this analysis.
 The results indicate that there is less similarity between different problem types in the same language than for the same problem type in different languages.
+Fig.~\ref{fig:sim_matrix} reports the cross-task LoRA similarity, $\mathrm{sim}(L^{(i)},L^{(j)}), \forall i,j=1,\ldots,\gamma, i\neq j$, across both tasks and languages.
+We observe that LoRAs tend to naturally cluster per problem type (red solid boxes), while similarity per language is weaker.
+Nonetheless, European languages display higher similarity between themselves rather than to Asian ones, as expected.
+We remark that the system is unaware of the overall task sequence at any time and, therefore, could not perform clustering based on this information.